 I have shown my talents for drawing and paintings at a very early age and I received several art awards at school level.
 I remember that one my favourite teacher wrote in my dairy “Art should not be only for art sake, but it should be for life !”
 This line changed my life….
 I observed it in most of my artistic realisations where I include several socio-political subjects.
 It covers the demands for justice for women, nature, ordinary folks, children …I often deal with wars, struggles, human pain and the quest for peace…..

 In 1986, I returned to Nepal, BRIGHT YELLOW coloured by my Indian education.
-This education open my doors to two opportunity of scholarship.
+This education opened my doors to two opportunities of scholarship.
 The first in 1987 was funded by the British council.
 I joined the Oxford Printmakers, Oxford, and Peacock Printmaker’s , Aberdeen.
 U.K. Later in 1989, the Deutsch-Nepalischen Hilfsgemeinschaft sent me in the Künst Akademie in Stuttgart, Germany.
 I discovered Europe brighten by new colours of life, new friends from different cultures, new places.
 During my stay in Scotland, nature was cold but the people warm like sun and moon, it was sea BLUE colour.
 I was lucky to be in Germany during historical day of 9th of November 1989 when the Berlin wall was turned down.
 It symbolizes for me peace and friendship and I created several paintings around this event.

 Back in Nepal in 1990, my heart took the colour of PINK.
 It was the colour of Romance and Love.
 The romance was at a peak during my visit in Japan.
 It inspired me several paintings: Love letters, in Love, Spring in Japan etc. Despite some objections in my extended family, the PINK romance turned into a RED marriage with Albert in 1991.

 The journey of colours continued as my life unrolled.
-The most beautiful LIGHT BLUE colour entered with lots of WHITE clouds of dreams and hope with birth of my lovely daughter Shivata in 1995.
+The most beautiful LIGHT BLUE colour entered with lots of WHITE clouds of dreams and hope with the birth of my lovely daughter Shivata in 1995.
 A pure WHITE colour of motherhood without borders.
 This colour made me a complete woman.
 A beautiful feeling to be a mother, which grows into unconditional Love.

 Getting more assertive

 Despite the colours of happiness, I had to see other ones.
 The colours of injustice for daughters in a male dominated society.
 I came to know dirty DARK PURPLE when my father died.
 I had to face the injustice related to the daughters’ share of heritage.
-The differences of land property rights!
+The differences of land property inheritance rights!
 It was painful to experience that so call well educated civilized humans contradict Nature !
 Nature never makes differences between male or female children but civilized humans do it.
-Responding to this, many furious colours came in my series Goddess and Women, Mythology and Reality.
+Responding to this, many furious colours came in my series Goddesses and Women, Mythology and Reality.
 This series related to my own experience about the injustice for the daughters and asked questions to the hypocritical society about the women rights in traditional South Asian societies where Female Goddesses are most powerful in temple but in reality the living female are not equal for education, respects, employment and land heritage.
-I felt it was my artist duty to mirror these in injustices in art works.
+I felt it was my artist duty to mirror these injustices in artworks.